Juan Díez Medrano

 - 2019.Explaining Solidarity in the European Union.In: Ettore Recchi, Díez Medrano, Mike Savage et al.).Everyday Europe: Cross-border Lives in Europe.London:Policy Press.Link

-- 2019.Internal Uneven and Dependent Development and Secession: Early Basque Nationalism and Brexit.In: Michael Keating, Jacint Jordana, Axel Marx, and Jan Wouters (Eds.).Changing Borders in Europe.New York (NY):Routledge.Link
+- 2019.Secessionism Revisited: Unequal Market Insertion and its Relevance for the Analysis of Brexit.In: Michael Keating, Jacint Jordana, Axel Marx, and Jan Wouters (Eds.).Changing Borders in Europe.New York (NY):Routledge.Link

 - 2019.Identidad europea e identificación con Europa.
 Chapter 5.In: Cristina Ares y Luis Bouza (Eds.).Análisis de la UE en un contexto cambiante.Madrid:CIS.
 (In Press).